 |Name||Spanish Lady 000 000|

-V07 was first noted as early as 1995, initially using a male voice.
-Initially it was targeted to Europe, with schedules on Monday/Friday starting at 20:00, and Tuesday/Thursday at 06:00 as of 1999.
+V07 was first noted as early as 1995, using a male voice.
+Initially, it was based in Europe, with schedules on Monday & Friday starting at 20:00, and Tuesday & Thursday starting at 06:00, as of 1999.
 On 6 February 2001, V07 gained a new female voice; the voice of its sister station E07 also changed at the same time.
 The emission mode at the time was AM, with the voice pitched up by one semitone and slightly sped up, which was typical for this agency's AM transmissions until March 2018.

 V07 has not operated any European regular schedules since 2007.
 In 2011, it resurfaced on a new schedule based in Khabarovsk, using USB mode.
-On 27 March 2012, V07 made two appearances in Europe at 07:10 and 07:30, respectively, with a different voice and a 30-group message.
-However, it was not heard on this schedule ever since.
+On 27 March 2012, V07 made two appearances in Europe, at 07:10 and 07:30 respectively, with a different voice and a 30-group message.
+However, it has not been heard on this slot since.

 On 21 June 2017, a Moscow-based test transmission of V07 was made on 10256 kHz, a known Russian 7 test frequency, featuring a new voice and a new speed.
 Following this test, this new voice and speed were introduced on the usual Sunday schedule on 2 July 2017.
 At the same time, the schedule also received its first major revision, with new frequencies and reorganized time slots.

 Since December 2017, V07 transmissions contain an AM crosstalk at +3 kHz within its signal.
 It has been identified as Radio Vostok Rossii, a commercial broadcaster based in Khabarovsk.
 The same broadcaster is leaked on V07's tune up carriers as well.